WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 tester talent, or intelligence.
 This is about what the person responsible for testing is able to control.
-When testing is a key concern and responsibility of the developer, they start to look at the product as a testing problem to solve, and the look for ways to make that testing easier.
+When testing is a key concern and responsibility of the developer, they start to look at the product as a testing problem to solve, and then look for ways to make that testing easier.

 The effect this should have is that if there are people who focus mostly on testing, they can focus on more meaningful work.
 Rather than